AlmasB/CI517/lectures/lecture2/PITCHME.md

 A scoreboard has a score.
 What is `score`?

-Is it a piece of text (“hello”), an integer (3), a real number (5.14)?
+Is it a piece of text (“hello”), an integer (3), a real number (5.14) or some other type?

 ---

 #### Implications of Class Design

-- If we use an integer then we can’t use 0.5.
+- If we use an integer then we can’t use, say 0.5.
 Is there a game that uses fractions for score?
 - If we use a real number then you might run into rounding errors.

 ---